-(Thereafter referred to as The Academy)
+Churchside Federation (hereafter referred to as The Academy)

 Policy Consultation & Review

 This policy is available on our academy website and is available on request from the academy office.
 We also inform parents and carers about this policy when their children join our academy and through our academy newsletter.